cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 1. **Be consistent** - Use the same attribute names and values across rules
 2. **Document conventions** - Create internal documentation for your custom attributes
-3. **Use controlled vocabularies** - For fields like TherapeuticArea, maintain a list of standard terms
+3. **Use controlled vocabularies** - For fields like TherapeuticAreas, maintain a list of standard terms
 4. **Consider hierarchies** - Categorize using hierarchical structures when appropriate
 5. **Avoid redundancy** - Don't duplicate information already in core CDISC properties
 6. **Path naming** - When adding custom columns, use clear names that indicate the data being displayed